- This post may contain affiliate links. Read our disclosure.

 What's surprising is these historical landmarks are revered even though the nation's megacities continue to grow at lightning speed.
 There are thousands of famous landmarks in the cities and throughout the countryside.

-From peaceful lakes and areas of outstanding natural beauty to the hustle and bustle of the city, there’s a treasure trove of amazing landmarks to explore.
+From peaceful lakes and areas of outstanding natural beauty to the hustle and bustle of the city, there’s a treasure trove of nature spots in England well and truly on top of the world landmarks list.
 From the stunning White Cliffs of Dover to castles and abbeys, England has its fair share of impressive worldwide landmarks.

 Although you could easily spend weeks discovering the best of England’s capital, there are so many more monuments across the country to see.